This year our 'Eco-Partner' and sponsor for sustainabililty is Oxford University Press

 We are always looking for ways to ensure that our conference has as little impact on the environment as possible and this will be an ongoing objective as we continue planning for the event.
 We will continue to update these green initiatives as planning continues, so please keep checking back to see how you can support our efforts to reduce our environmental impact.

-So far, this is what we are doing for Manchester 2020:
+So far, this is what we are doing for this year's conference:

 What IATEFL is doing: